Tom Stith

-Thomas Alvin Stith (January 21, 1939 – June 13, 2010), born in Greensville County, Virginia, was an American professional basketball player, formerly of the NBA's New York Knicks.
-A 6' 5" forward, Stith was an All-American at St. Bonaventure University in 1960 and 1961.
+Thomas Alvin Stith (January 21, 1939 – June 13, 2010), born in Greensville County, Virginia, was an American professional basketball player who played for the NBA's New York Knicks.
+A 6'5" forward, Stith was an All-American at St. Bonaventure University in 1960 and 1961.

 College career

 Stith attended St. Francis Preparatory School in Brooklyn and committed to St. Bonaventure University, where he and older brother Sam formed a formidable 1-2 punch.
 The Stith brothers posted a 52.0 points per game combined scoring average for the 1959–1960 season.
 Tom Stith became St. Bonaventure's first consensus All-American in 1960 and 1961.
+He was part of a team that won 99 consecutive home games during the then-Brown Indians' tenure at the Olean Armory, a streak that ended during Stith's senior year.
 Stith left St. Bonaventure as the school's all-time leading scorer, ending his career with 2,052 points.
 Stith finished second in the nation in scoring to Oscar Robertson in 1960, averaging 31.5 points per game, and he then finished third in 1961 with 29.6 points per game.